 We expect all guests to behave in a family-friendly manner.
-Please walk at all times inside the park.
-Do not sit or stand on fences or railings.
-Line-jumping, profanity and unruly behavior are offensive to park guests and may be cause for ejection without refund.
-Guests are not permitted to save places in line, bypass others in line, or exit the line and return to the same place for any reason.
-Guests exiting a line must go to the back of the line if they decide to return.
+Any line jumping, profanity and unruly behavior are considered offensive other park guests and could be ejected from the park without a refund.
+Saving a spot in line is not permitted and/or bypassing others.
+If you exit the line and choose to return you must go to the back of the line if you choose to return.

-Food, beverages, coolers and grills may not be brought into the park.
+Food, beverages, coolers and grills may not be brought into the theme park.
 The only food exceptions are for food allergies as described below and infant food, in non-glass jars.
-Six Flags America prohibits the use of grills and open flames in and around the property, including parking lots.
+The use of grills and open flames, are strictly prohibited, in and around the property, including parking lots.

 Guests must pass through an electronic security screening system at the Front Gate turnstiles.
 Six Flags America reserves the right to inspect all packages, purses, backpacks and fanny packs prior to entering the park.
 Sharp objects, weapons and illegal contraband are not permitted into the park.
 Please leave any unnecessary articles in your vehicle to expedite your entry.
 We recommend that you secure such items in the trunk of your vehicle.
 Six Flags America does provide a quicker “bagless” entry, for those without bags.